 - Place the wok or pan on the table to self-serve.

-- Break the leaves away from an iceberg or butter leaf lettuce and arrange on a plate.
+- Break the leaves away from your lettuce and arrange on a plate.

 - To serve simply place the mince into the lettuce cup, fold it in and enjoy.